deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “...Anything from Scotch Creek?”

 Kolbeinn shook his head.
-“Brigadier Bartlett says they’ll need *weeks* of supercomputer time to properly simulate the attack, and even then he’s not convinced their model of how system shields work is accurate.”
+“Brigadier-General Bartlett says they’ll need *weeks* of supercomputer time to properly simulate the attack, and even then he’s not convinced their model of how system shields work is accurate.”

 “And even if it is, it might show that the attack failed and that all this was a waste of time and resources,” Margaret White added.
 “If it does… China and Russia won’t be happy.”